Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 3. Format disk

-Now we are waiting.
-The flash drive will be formatted in Apple HFS and will be divided into two partitions, one of which will have the bootloader (CLOVER) installed, and the second will remain clean so that the installer can be deployed there.
+Now we wait.
+The flash drive will be formatted in Apple HFS and split into two partitions, one of which will have the bootloader installed (CLOVER), and the second will remain blank so that the installer can be deployed there.

-After the performed manipulations, we get something like the following picture:
+After the completed manipulations we get approximately the following picture:

 Next, you need to deploy the installer to the second partition.
 We also do this through the BDU utility.
-However, the question here is where to get the image.
-There are two options: take a ready-made, already unpacked one, or personally get it from Install Mac OS Sierra.app from the AppStore.
-Since the second method requires a lot of time, and it takes a very long time to search for this .app itself, we will use the first one.
-Craftsmen have already prepared ready-made HFS files for this utility, extracted them from .app for us.
-All we need is to download it (the image weighs almost 5 gigs, so you can just download it).
+However, the question here is where to get the image from.
+There are two options: take a ready-made one, already unpacked, or personally get it from Install Mac OS Sierra.app from the AppStore.
+Since the second method requires quite a lot of time, and searching for this .app itself takes a very long time, we will use the first.
+Craftsmen have already prepared ready-made HFS files for this utility and extracted them from the .app for us.
+All we need is to download it (the image weighs almost 5 gigs, so you can just put it on download).
 Actually, download macOS 10.12 Sierra from here.

 Downloaded.

-1. We get the HFS Partition File (HFS +) from the archive, a file with the extension .hfs.
+1. We extract from the archive HFS Partition File (HFS+), a file with the extension .hfs.

 2. In the BDU “Destination disk” utility window, select Part 2 of our broken flash drive.